Current work in progress:

 timothy dot nohe @ gmail dot com

-At the Wall of the Anthropocene debuted on the big screen at Fed Square in Melbourne on November 21, and will be on view through December 23, 2012.
+At the Wall of the Anthropocene debuted on the big screen at Fed Square in Melbourne on November 21, and was on view through December 23, 2012.
 The work was invited by curators Jan Hendrik Brüggemeier and Maria Miranda for the Centre for Creative Arts, La Trobe University and was included in the screening exhibition "Nature in the Dark."
 The ten artists included in the exhibition worked with images of bush creatures captured by remote sensing cameras placed by researchers working with the Victoria National Park Association.
 The researchers are observing the effects of intense bush fires on the creatures that inhabit Wombat State Forest and Bunyip State Park.

 I presented two bodies of work at the Baltimore Museum of Art, November 17 and 18, 2012 on the occasion of the reopening of the Contemporary Wing.
 We had a huge crowd stream into the museum on November 17, and I presented an hour-long concert of works created for dance.
 The following day I debuted 11 new electro-acoustic works written specifically for garments curated by Melissa Webb in the Experimental Garment Performance.
 The Fox Court of the BMA was jammed with curious on-lookers viewing costumes fashion from LEDs, recyclable goods, paper, experimental fabrics, and unlikely materials like used coffee filters stained in earth tones by the grounds.
 Samples may be found on my SoundCloud channel.